Optimal Placement of Distributed Energy Storage in Power Networks: Main Result

-\begin{lemma} There exists an optimal solution of $P$ such that for all $t \in [T]$ and all $i \in \mathcal{K}, j\sim i$, \begin{enumerate}[(a)] \item $g^*_i(t)\gamma^*_i(t)\delta^*_i(t) = 0$, \item $g_i^*(t) \leq f_{ij}$. \end{enumerate} \end{lemma} The first part of Lemma \ref{lemma:gf} essentially says that for some optimum solution of $P$, the storage units should not charge and discharge at the same time step if there is positive generation at the same bus at that time step.
-This is expected since the round-trip efficiency of the storage devices $\alpha = \alpha_\gamma \alpha_\delta$ is less than one and since the generation cost is a nondecreasing function.
-The second part can be interpreted as follows.
-Power that flows from bus $i$ to bus $j$ at each $t \in [T]$ is $p_{ij}(t) = g_i(t) - \gamma_i (t) + \delta_i(t)$ and we have $p_{ij}(t) \leq f_{ij}$.
-But Lemma \ref{lemma:gf}(\ref{lemma.2}) states that there exists an optimum for which, $g_i^* (t), t\in [T]$ itself defines a feasible flow over this line.

-\begin{IEEEproof}The feasible set of problem $P$ is a bounded \footnote{ Without loss of generality, let bus $1$ be the slack bus and hence $\theta_1(t)=0$ for all $t\in[T]$.
-Boundedness of the set of feasible solutions of $P$ then follows from the relations in \eqref{eq:limits for g}, \eqref{eq:line flow eqn}, \eqref{eq:flowLim}, \eqref{eq:sum(bk)<h} and \eqref{eq:gammaDelta},. } polytope and the objective function is a continuous convex function.
-Hence the set of the optima of $P$ is a convex and compact set \cite{boyd_book}.
-Now, with every point in the set of optimal solutions of $P$, consider the function $\sum_{i \in \mathcal{K}, t\in [T]} \left( \gamma_i (t) + \delta_i (t) \right)$.
-This is a linear and hence continuous function on the compact set of optima of $P$ and hence attains a minimum.
+\begin{IEEEproof}The feasible set of problem $P$ is a bounded\footnote{ Without loss of generality, let bus $1$ be the slack bus and hence $\theta_1(t)=0$ for all $t\in[T]$.
+Boundedness of the set of feasible solutions of $P$ then follows from the relations in \eqref{eq:limits for g}, \eqref{eq:flowLim}, \eqref{eq:sum(bk)<h}, \eqref{eq:gammaDelta} and \eqref{eq:line flow eqn}. } polytope and the objective function is a continuous convex function.
+Hence the set of optima of $P$ is a convex compact set \cite{boyd_book}.
+Now, with every point in the set of optimal solutions of $P$, consider the function $\sum_{k \in \mathcal{K}, t\in [T]} \left( \gamma_k (t) + \delta_k (t) \right)$.
+This is a linear continuous function on the compact set of optima of $P$ and hence attains a minimum.
 Consider the optimum of $P$ where this minimum is attained.
-We show that for this optimum, $g^*_i(t)\gamma^*_i(t)\delta^*_i(t) = 0$ and $g_i^*(t) \leq f_{ij}$ for all $t\in[T]$ and $i \in \mathcal{K}, j\sim i$.
+We prove parts (a) and (b) in Lemma \ref{lemma:gf} for this optimum.